ThoughtWorks-SEA/developer-training/docs/javascript/promises.md

 - If the promise is **fulfilled**, she will buy me a gift in return.
 - If the promise is **rejected**, she will complain to my father.

-On friday, she will observe the outcome of the promise and take action accordingly.
+On Friday, she will observe the outcome of the promise and take action accordingly.

 ### Properties of a promise